 If you’re wondering what technology has been used to develop PBXDom, then put some time to read through this.
-Over this tiny little piece, I’m going to tell you about the core technology being used to provide super fast and efficient service on PBXDom, as well as presenting some few reasons for such a pick.
+Over this tiny little piece, I’m going to tell you about the core technology being used to provide super fast and efficient service on PBXDom, as well as presenting a few reasons for such a pick.

 In the first place, PBXDom was developed using PHP and MySQL and a bunch of other programming languages like Delphi.
-Although PHP did not sound a bad idea in 2013, when the development process began, but very soon as the platform was launched on the worldwide web, the team realized that due to some reasons, especially performance and speed, it would be better to rewrite the whole program using another programming technology.
+Although PHP did not sound like a bad idea in 2013, when the development process began, but very soon as the platform was launched on the worldwide web, the team realized that due to some reasons, especially performance and speed, it would be better to rewrite the whole program using another programming technology.
 As difficult as it might sound, but the team had become determined to go through all that effort and lay all the bricks down on the wall all over again.

-And I personally think that it was such a brilliant decision of PBXDom team.
+And I personally think that it was such a brilliant decision of the PBXDom team.
 Because at that point and time, PBXDom was still a toddler and not this huge and big with lots of functionalities and features.
-Off course, it was complex, but still, it was possible—at least, in comparison to what and how we know PBXDom today.
+Of course, it was complex, but still, it was possible—at least, in comparison to what and how we know PBXDom today.

-PBXDom speed of gathering, processing, organizing, analyzing, and delivering the data to thousands or maybe millions of customers—all in just a few milliseconds in real-time—made the team of PBXDom to get determined to prefer Node.js as opposed to other available options, like Ruby on Rails—which is also a good choice for its own purposes.
+PBXDom speed of gathering, processing, organizing, analyzing, and delivering the data to thousands or maybe millions of customers—all in just a few milliseconds in real-time—made the team of PBXDom gets determined to prefer Node.js as opposed to other available options, like Ruby on Rails—which is also a good choice for its own purposes.

 If you have any questions and feedback, then we’ll be glad to hear from you.
 Please feel free to contact us!